AGnarlyNarwhal/cse360_webapp/README.md

 For problems with installation of these packages, or enabling pip, please check the pip or respective software's documentation.
 Once these have installed, you should be good to go.
 Just copy the projects files/directories into your 'project_name' directory.
 Then cd your way into the directory containing manage.py.
-Then run the django server with:
+Run the django server with:

 python manage.py runserver